a collection of notes on areas of personal interest

 This aerial view of the old fort in the centre of Doha shows more accurately than the photo above, the character of the layout of the fort.
 The main entrance to the fort was on its west side – its left in this photo – with the walls protected at their corners on three sides by circular towers and, on its north-west corner by a rectangular tower reinforced at its base.
 Accommodation was provided on all internal sides of the fort with a larger block in its south-east corner.
 The main maqbara, graveyard came close to the walls of the fort on its north-east corner and Doha’s ’eid prayer area is the walled-off space to the west of the fort.
 I don’t know what the building to the south of the fort is, or was, but that area is likely to have belonged to one of the leading pearl merchants, as a line of shops, developed later and leading from the Wadi Sail, terminated at that point.

-The next three photographs are interesting.
-This aerial photograph, taken in 1947 from the north-west, shows the littoral edge of the centre of Doha.
-There are a number of interesting things to see here.
+The next group of photographs are interesting.
+This particular aerial photograph, taken in 1947 from the north-west, shows the littoral edge of the centre of Doha.
+There are a number of points to make here.
 Two of the main merchant families had their properties right on the sea edge.
-The Darwish and Ali bin Ali compounds can be seen here with the capability of landing goods directly into their properties and into their warehouses.
+The Darwish and al-Mana compounds can be seen here with the capability of landing goods directly into their properties and into their warehouses.
 The main suq stretches away to the south-east of their properties and the main maqbara constrains development to the south.
 Wadi Sail can be seen in the top left corner of the photograph as a dark line.

 Looking at the photograph in a little more detail you can see that the majority of development is two-storey and that the ground floors are relatively high.
-The sikkat system is both narrow and uneven and generally feeds south towards the maqbara where there was a road which fed east to the Wadi Sail and west to the Kuwt or Turkish fort and, thence to the Diwan al Amiri, and road to Rayyan.
+The sikkak system is both narrow and uneven and generally feeds south towards the maqbara where there was a road which fed east to the Wadi Sail and west to the Kuwt or Turkish fort and, thence to the Diwan al Amiri, and road to Rayyan.
+There was no access along the littoral wither east or west.
 Note there are no wind towers to be seen but that the buildings have first floor rooms facing the sea in order to benefit from the morning on-shore breezes.
+In fact there was only one wind tower in the centre of Doha, and that was south-east of the centre.

 On raised ground, a couple of hundred metres west of the centre of the suq, the ground rose on a small promontory.
 At this point the Ruler of Qatar built his palace, one that was never really completed.
 Here you see an aerial photo of it, taken in the nineteen forties, its main entrance facing north to the sea which is off the bottom of the photograph.
 The old settlement of al Bida was a few hundred metres to the west of the palace, off to the right of the photograph.
 The palace later was developed into the Diwan al Amiri.